PDF417/pdf417-android/README.md

 With this method you can define which camera on device will be used.
 Default camera used is back facing camera.

 ##### <a name="recognizerView_setAspectMode"></a> `setAspectMode(CameraAspectMode)`
-Define the aspect mode of camera.
-If set to `ASPECT_FIT` (default), then camera preview will be fit inside available view space.
+Define the [aspect mode of camera](javadoc/com/microblink/view/CameraAspectMode.html).
+If set to `ASPECT_FIT` (default), then camera preview will be letterboxed inside available view space.
 If set to `ASPECT_FILL`, camera preview will be zoomed and cropped to use the entire view space.

 ##### <a name="recognizerView_setRecognitionSettings"></a> `setRecognitionSettings(RecognizerSettings[])`
 With this method you can set the array of `RecognizerSettings` objects.
 Those objects will contain information about what will be scanned and how will scan be performed.
 For more information about recognition settings and results see [Recognition settings and results](#recognitionSettingsAndResults).
 This method must be called before `create()`.